maritlarsenchina/maritlarsenlyrics/_posts/2014-10-20-Consider-This.md

 For all that is blue

-For all that has been
+For all that is has been

 For all that’s enough